 Central Park was designed by the dean of American landscape architecture, Frederick Law Olmsted (1822- 1903) along with partner Calvert Vaux (1824-1894).
 Olmsted also designed the city’s Riverside Park and Morningside Park as well as Brooklyn’s Fort Greene Park and Prospect Park.
 Olmsted’s nation-wide influence included projects at Yosemite Valley and the Mariposa Big Tree Grove (1865) and Niagara Reservation (1887), parks in Buffalo, Chicago (1871), Detroit (Belle Isle, 1881); Mount Royal, Montreal (1877); Franklin Park, Boston (1885); Genesee Valley Park, Rochester, New York (1890); Cherokee Park, Louisville (1891); Stanford University campus (1886); US Capitol grounds and terraces (1874); the Connecticut State House (1878); and the Biltmore Estate in Asheville, North Carolina, among others.

 In addition to the sprawling grounds of Central Park (843 acres), New York City is home to other large-scale natural havens, including Brooklyn’s Prospect Park (586 acres; an Olmsted creation), Staten Island’s Greenbelt (1,778 acres), and in the Bronx, the city’s greenest borough, Van Cortlandt Park (1,146 acres), Bronx Park (718 acres; location of the Bronx Zoo and the New York Botanical Garden) and Pelham Bay Park, which at 2,765 acres is more than three times the size of Central Park; and in Queens, Flushing Meadows – Corona Park (~900 acres), Forest Park (538 acres), and the 9000-acre Jamaica Bay Wildlife Refuge, managed by the National Park Service, which is three times larger than Pelham Bay.
-In 1934, the city unified its parks under a new department (now called Parks & Recreation) led by commissioner Robert Moses, a controversial and influential ‘power broker’ whose department controlled more than 30,000 acres of urban real estate (14% of the city) and managed ~2.6 million trees.
-His New York Times obituary in 1981 noted how he had “…occupied 12 positions simultaneously, including that of New York City Parks Commissioner, head of the State Parks Council, head of the State Power Commission and chairman of the Triborough Bridge and Tunnel Authority.”
+In 1934, the city unified its parks under a new department (now called Parks & Recreation) led by commissioner Robert Moses, a controversial and influential ‘power broker,’ who once held a dozen government posts simultaneously, leading the New York City Parks, State Parks Council, the State Power Commission, and the Triborough Bridge and Tunnel Authority, among others.
+The Parks department oversees more than 30,000 acres of urban real estate (14% of the city) and manages ~2.6 million trees.
+A fictionalized version of Robert Moses plays prominently (as villain) in Edward Norton’s 2019 noir film Motherless Brooklyn.

 The city contains a host of other public refuges of tranquility, including islands like Governors and Roosevelt.
 In the past, the city’s small islands were viewed as ideal locations for asylums, charity hospitals, quarantine locations, and prisons (with one remaining on Rikers Island).
 Today, the islands are but moments away to a dramatic new perspective on the city.